R0E0Keerthana/OrbDoc-CSV/README.md

 1. Install Python on your machine
 2. Download the *OrbDoc.py* file and *templates* folder
-4. In cmd, go to the location where the files are
+4. In cmd, go to the location where the files are, and type the following
 5. >python OrbDoc.py
 6. Go to >*localhost:5555*